 Age-old heirloom varieties are disappearing at an alarming rate — 90 percent of the crop varieties grown 100 years ago are already gone.
 The Millennium Seed Bank Partnership estimates that 60,000 to 100,000 plant species are in danger of extinction.2

 Four of the most important reasons to save seeds are the following:3

-- Seed Security: By saving your seeds, you control your seed and therefore your food supply—you aren't depending on seed stores or catalogs for difficult to find seed.
+1. Seed Security: By saving your seeds, you control your seed and therefore your food supply — you aren't depending on seed stores or catalogs for difficult to find seed.

 You can select your own seed for uniformity and quality.
-You can control the gene pool for optimal germination, ripening time, flavor, storage, disease resistance, color, etc. After a few seasons, more and more of your plants will have all of your personally selected traits.
+You can control the gene pool for optimal germination, ripening time, flavor, storage, disease resistance and color.
+After a few seasons, more and more of your plants will have all of your personally selected traits.

 "Because there are no restrictions on the flow of pollen between individuals, open-pollinated plants are more genetically diverse.
 This can cause a greater amount of variation within plant populations, which allows plants to slowly adapt to local growing conditions and climate year-to-year.

 As long as pollen is not shared between different varieties within the same species, then the seed produced will remain true-to-type, year after year."